renatorpa/lidar-agb-riparian/README.md

-# 🛰️ LiDAR–Allometry Equivalence and Biomass Modeling in Mediterranean Riparian Forests
+# 🛰️ LiDAR–Allometry Equivalence and Biomass Modeling in Riparian Forests

 This repository contains the data and R scripts used in the study: